AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 ====================================

 Whenever there is traffic going through Aviatrix gateway, you can apply IP address based stateful firewall policies.
-This reduces the need to have to configure security groups of each instances.
-There is no limit as to how many rules you can apply.
+This reduces the need to have to configure security groups of each instances in the VPC for traffic between VPCs.
+There is no limit as to how many rules you can apply on Aviatrix gateway.
 Aviatrix solution solves these problems:

  a. **Security Rule Limits** An cloud instance's security group has a limit of 50 rules.
 How do I get around that?
  #. **Enforce Security Policies** Developers don't always follow the best practice when it comes to security, enforcing policies at the gateway takes that worry away.